h3nryza/docker_public/cloud_alpine/readme.md

-# Alpine Docker File for h3nryza
+# Alpine Docker File with Cloud toolsets

 ## Building the container